Whole Wheat Caramel Banana Bread

 - Transfer loaf pan to a wire rack and let cool 5 minutes.
 Run a knife around edges of bread to loosen from pan.
 Invert onto rack and turn bread out of pan.
-Let stand until cooled completely before slicing (if you can wait that long).
+Cool completely before slicing (if you can wait that long).

 - You could also bake the bread in 3 small sized loaf pans.
-Adjust baking time to 36-40 minutes.
+Adjust baking time to 36 to 40 minutes.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.